crstian19/PuertasVioletasAPP/README.md

 # PuertasVioletasAPP

-This is an application, which is a project of a group of students (FOSC).
+This is a project of a group of students from a hackerspace located at UPCT (FOSC).

 The application is directed against gender violence, has functions to help anyone who is being mistreated.